alexisbaxman/ancpbids_documentation/README.md

 # Welcome!

-Hello everyone and welcome to the "ancpBIDS documentation", we're glad to see you here!
+Hello everyone and welcome to the ancpBIDS documentation, we're glad to see you here!

-Within these pages, we provide information on how to follow do the basic setup for the book, This [jupyter book](https://jupyterbook.org/intro.html) will include all necessary info.
-Simply follow this link to the website: https://alexisbaxman.github.io/ancpbids_documentation/
+Within this [jupyter book](https://jupyterbook.org/intro.html) we provide information how to use ancpBIDS to do more basic and more advance queries.
+It includes some dummy datasets and some more in depth explanations regarding ancpBIDS functioning.
+Simply follow [this link to the website](https://alexisbaxman.github.io/ancpbids_documentation/).

 # I've got a question!

-In case you have any questions or difficulties going through the jupiter-book, please don’t hesitate to get in touch with us.
-A great way to do this is to via e-mail ncplab@uol.de.
+In case you have any questions or difficulties working with ancpBIDS, please don’t hesitate to get in touch with us.
+A great way to do this is to via the Issues section of [ancpBIDS](https://github.com/ANCPLabOldenburg/ancp-bids/issues)

 ## Acknowledgements